The Man Who Built a Stone Castle Alone in 1930, and We Still Cannot Explain How

 The nine-ton revolving gate at Coral Castle in Homestead, Florida is one of the site’s most famous features.
 The massive stone once turned with a gentle push.
 Photo by Ebyabe.
 Licensed under CC BY-SA 3.0.

-Ed relied on tools that were simple but effective.
-Photographs show him with a block and tackle, heavy chains, pulley systems, and tripods built from telephone poles.
-Each piece of equipment was homemade or adapted from scrap materials, giving him control over every stage of the work.
+Ed worked with tools that were simple but clever.
+Old photographs show him using a block and tackle, chains, pulleys, and wooden tripods made from telephone poles.
+Nothing was store-bought.
+Every piece of equipment came from scrap or his own hand, which meant he controlled every step of the building process.

 The Polaris telescope at Coral Castle in Homestead, Florida was photographed in April 2011.